They’re a tool that’s open to hiring teams of any shape or size, and in this post we give you everything you need to get started.

 What is an interview score sheet?

-An interview score sheet is used by hiring teams to evaluate candidates fairly and objectively during the shortlisting and interview process.
-Each interviewer scores the candidate on the same set of criteria and the hiring team can then meet and compare the scores of the candidates.
+An interview score sheet is used by hiring teams to evaluate candidates fairly and objectively during the shortlisting and job interview process.
+Each interviewer scores the candidate on the same set of criteria and the hiring team can then meet and compare the total scores of the candidates.

 Interview score sheets give structure to evaluation processes and interviews helping hiring teams to evaluate candidates more consistently, fairly, and on the criteria that are most important to their success if they join the organization.